vanadium/website/content/concepts/syncbase-overview.md

 the behavior above strikes a good balance between implementable semantics and useful behavior for the developer and user.

-Batches are not limited to the data within a syncgroup (see below).
-If a batch contains data from multiple syncgroups, peers will receive only the parts of the batch for which they are a member.
+Batches are not limited to the data within a Collection.
+If a batch contains data from multiple Collections, peers will receive only the parts of the batch they are allowed to see.

 ## Access Control

-Syncbase enables collaboration between multiple users, so it is important for it to have fine grained access control.
+Syncbase enables collaboration between multiple users, so access control is an important feature.
 Syncbase uses the [Vanadium security model] for identification and authentication.
-The mechanisms for authorization vary by database type.

-### NoSQL ACLs

-Developers specify ACLs with a key prefix.
-If there are multiple prefixes for a row, the longest prefix wins.
-This behavior makes it easy to set an ACL on related data and have new data automatically inherit the right ACL if possible.

-We expect developers to give a common key prefix to related data.
-For example, a TODO list might have a table like:

-    <list uuid>                -> List
-    <list uuid>/entries/<uuid> -> Entry
-    <list uuid>/entries/<uuid> -> Entry

-All entries in the list have a common prefix, making it easy to find all of the entries in the list.
-Because this list is fully collaborative, the developer would set a simple ACL like:

-    <list uuid> -> {<owner>: Read, Write, Admin; <friends>: Read, Write}

-All entries in the list would inherit this ACL.
-We expect that most apps will use a single ACL for a group of related data, so we optimized for this case.

-There are also apps that will require finer-grained ACLs.
-For example, a blog might have a table like:

-    <post uuid>                                 -> Post
-    <post uuid>/comments/<uuid>                 -> Comment
-    <post uuid>/comments/<uuid>/comments/<uuid> -> Comment
-    <post uuid>/comments/<uuid>                 -> Comment
-    <post uuid>/comments/<uuid>                 -> Comment

-All comments on the Post have a key with a prefix of the Post's uuid.
-This makes it efficient to find all of the comments for the post.
-Comments on comments (row
-3) are similarly nested.
-The developer would set ACLs like:

-    <post uuid>                 -> {<author>: Read, Write, Admin; <friends>: Read}
-    <post uuid>/comments/       -> {<author>: Read, Write, Admin; <friends>: Read, Insert}
-    <post uuid>/comments/<uuid> -> {<friend>: Read, Write, Admin; <friends>: Read}
-## SQL ACLs

-*Lots TBD here.
-We're thinking that the developer would use a query to specify the ACL.
-This would mean that the ACL is dependent on the properties of the data (e.g. salesperson can see all customer data where Location = "CA").*
+Each Collection in a database has its own ACL specifying who can access and modify the rows in that Collection.
+This ACL is synced along with the data itself.
+'Admin' access grants the client permission to change the ACL.
+'Write' access allows the client to insert and update rows in the Collection.
+'Read' represents a read-only privilege.
+These ACLs are enforced by the local Syncbase as well as by peer Syncbases during the sync protocol.

+Using a TODO list app as an example, each list would live in its own Collection.
+This allows the user to share a grocery list with a spouse and a party planning list with a friend.
+Syncbase synchronizes the two lists independently, yet the two lists show up in the same database, making it easy to display them in an "all my lists" UI.

 ## Blob ACLs